DPLATA/silverboi/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and will display a personal project.